Fire Department Helicopter Loads Water at Palolo District Park

 Waahila Ridge is up past Saint Louis Heights.
 There's a nice public park up there, accessible by driving up Bertram Street then making a left onto Ruth Place.
 The park was closed today due to the fire.
 News reports indicate the fire was extinguished today.

-Michael Bates (Realtor Associate)
+Mike Bates (Realtor Associate)

 CENTURY 21 iProperties Hawaii